 The hotel's website described the property as having "traditional French elegance paired with modern comforts," which was incidentally, still owned by a 4th generation Parisian family.
-"In 2015 a comprehensive renovation of the classic Art Nouveau styled property in its Belle Epoque setting was completed restoring it to it's 19th century splendor, Always exquisitely Parisian," was the additional hotel essence the website shared.
+"In 2015, a comprehensive renovation of the classic Art Nouveau- styled property in its Belle Epoque setting was completed restored to it's 19th century splendor.
+“Always exquisitely Parisian," was the additional hotel essence the website shared.

 Likewise, I had decided on this trip I wanted a thoroughly Parisian hotel, something authentic.
-Someplace that was elegant, sophisticated, not too trendy and by "all means" not passé.
+Someplace that was elegant, sophisticated, not too trendy and, by all means, not passé.
 From the hotel's introductory description and photos, I dug deeper.

 It's location, in the 1st arrondissement, seemed to be perfect and maybe even "too good to be true!"
 The Hotel Regina was situated right across the street from the Louvre, along the Rue de Rivoli and adjacent to the Tuileries Gardens, making it walkable to most everything I or any other solo traveler might want to do in Paris.
 Plus, it was a 10 minute straight shot over the Seine via a walkable bridge to Rue de Bac which leads right into the heart of the Left Bank.
 In addition, if I needed to take the Metro, there were three stops less than 5 minutes away from the Hotel Regina.

-Reading on, the hotel's website shared it offered 99 spacious guest rooms and suites, a fine dining restaurant, a refined bar and tea salon, plus, an inviting parlor for your morning breakfast.
+Reading on, the hotel's website shared that it offered 99 spacious guest rooms and suites, a fine dining restaurant, a refined bar and tea salon, plus, an inviting parlor for your morning breakfast.
 During the warmer months an attractive courtyard, dining terrace with live entertainment was open.
 Likewise, the hotel offered top notch service amenities such as a Golden Key Concierge, 24/7 room service, free wifi and transportation to and from the airport upon request.

-Now for the "24 Million Dollar" question, how much does it cost to stay in a five star, historic hotel, in the heart of Paris?
+Now for the "24 Million Dollar" question: How much does it cost to stay in a five star, historic hotel, in the heart of Paris?
 Most of the quality, four star hotels in the central area of the city, whether on the Right or Left Bank, charge around $300-$350 a night depending on the season.
 Five star hotels typically start at $650-$850 per night for a standard room.
 OUCH!!

 Surprise, surprise!
 Because I was traveling to Paris in late November near the end of the shoulder season and I was staying for an extended amount of time, seven nights, the room rate I was quoted for the Hotel Regina was $270 per night.
 I hesitated when I saw this quote thinking what could be wrong with this hotel?
 Was it haunted?
 Did it feel outdated?
 Did it have an unappealing oder?
-No, it didn't have a spa or an exercise room but could that be the reason for such an an affordable price for a luxury hotel?
+No, it didn't have a spa or an exercise room, but could that be the reason for such an an affordable price for a luxury hotel?

 Skeptical, I continued to look for lodging alternatives.
-I even perused AirBNB and apartment rentals but nothing could compare to what was offered by the Hotel Regina.
+I even perused Airbnb and apartment rentals but nothing could compare to what was offered by the Hotel Regina.
 I always find it a little un-nerving to book a well-priced, luxury hotel.
 You never know until you get there whether it is what you expect it to be.
 Last, I read several pages of prior hotel guest's reviews and 95% of them were full of glorious praises.
 Thus, I "bit the bullet" and booked the Hotel Regina, which turned out to be a "spot on" decision.
 Here is my review of one of the most delightful, boutique luxury hotels I have ever stayed in anywhere in the world.